danjwait/mHST/docs/fprimeNotes/gpsDemo.md

 make: *** [Makefile:177: GpsApp] Error 2
 [ERROR] CMake erred with return code 2
   ```
-Looks like the copied files include references back to Ref; will need to clean that up (this is lesson leanred above)
+Looks like the copied files include references back to Ref; will need to clean that up (this is lesson learned above)

 Removed Math Ref folders, commented out the components in CMakeLists.txt and retried:
 ```